cello-proj/cello/docs/cli/argo-cloudops.md

 ## argo-cloudops

-argo-cloudops is the command line interface to Argo CloudOps
+argo-cloudops is the command line interface to Cello

 ```
 argo-cloudops [command]